Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

 #### Prerequisites

-- The attributes for the attribute set are created, see [Create an attribute](./01_ManageAttributs.md#create-an-attribute).
+- Additional attributes for the attribute set have been created, see [Create an attribute](./01_ManageAttributs.md#create-an-attribute).
-- The basic data of the attribute set is completed, see [Define the attribute set basic data](#define-the-attribute-set-basic-data)
+- The basic data of the attribute set has been completed, see [Define the attribute set basic data](#define-the-attribute-set-basic-data).

 #### Procedure
 *DataHub > Settings > Tab ATTRIBUTE SETS*